Hot Posts

 For Yellowstone, these were the absolute essentials that saved our trip:

-• Bear Spray: This is non-negotiable.
-We kept it on our belts, not inside our packs.
+Non-negotiable.
+Keep it on your belt or chest strap, NOT buried inside your pack.
 You hope you never need it, but you'll be glad you have it.

-• A 10-Foot Selfie Stick: This is the secret to those incredible "Tiny Planet" shots over the edge of waterfalls (like Crazy Creek) where it isn't safe to stand.
-Note: Be careful!
-It often looks like a drone to the untrained eye, and drones are illegal in National Parks.
-I definitely got some side-eye, but it's just a stick!
+The secret to capturing "Tiny Planet" shots over the edge of waterfalls (like Crazy Creek) where it isn't safe to stand.
+Note: Drones are illegal in National Parks.
+This stick gets the shot legally!

-• Binoculars: A huge part of the park is spotting wildlife at a distance.
-Don't be the person squinting!
+A huge part of the park is spotting wildlife at a safe distance.
+Don't be the person squinting at a blurry dot on the hillside!

 Sending Love and Positive Vibes,